ykiu/gql-in-ts/README.md

 // }
 ```

-**`Result` is the heart and soul of `gql-in-ts`.** It does all the heavy lifting of mapping the shape of the query to the shape of the actual data that would be returned from the GraphQL server. `Result` does this by relying on the TypeScript ability to do complex computations such as [mapping object properties](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) and [making conditions](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) as part of type checking.
+**`Result` is the heart and soul of `gql-in-ts`.** It does all the heavy lifting of mapping the shape of the query to the shape of the data that would be returned from the GraphQL server. `Result` does this by relying on the TypeScript ability to do complex computations such as [mapping object properties](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) and [making conditions](https://www.typescriptlang.org/docs/handbook/2/conditional-types.html) as part of type checking.

 ### The `compileGraphQL` function

-Finally, it's time to build an actual GraphQL query!
 Compile the query into string by using `compileGraphQL`:

 ```ts
 import { compileGraphQL } from './yourSchema';